abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 Content-Type: application/vnd+company.category+json
 ```

+The standard for media types is [MIME Types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) defined by IANA.

 ### Encoding Negotiation
 Responses are often sent as **compressed** by the server and uncompressed by the client and vice-versa.